Find out how to help remove different detergent stains from your laundry

 If you have hard water and use powdered detergent, you may notice stains on your dark clothes.
 That’s because powdered detergents don’t always dissolve in hard water, which can leave streaks.
 (You may not notice these streaks on light or white clothes.)
 To avoid this issue, be sure to completely dissolve powdered detergents in your top loading washing machine’s wash water before adding clothes.

-If you have a front-load washer, you may wish to switch to liquid detergents or dissolve powdered detergent in water before adding it to the machine.
+If you have a front-load washer, you may wish to dissolve powdered detergent in water before adding it to the machine.
+Or, you can switch to a liquid detergent.
+We recommend Swash™ Laundry Detergent.1 Swash™ detergent keeps colors fresh and is specially designed to help boost your washer's ability to fight stains.
 Powdered detergent/hard water stains can be removed from clothes by using the same soaking method for liquid detergents described above.

 3) How to remove laundry detergent residue

 While powdered laundry detergents may not leave stains on light or white clothes, they can sometimes leave a residue that can make clothes stiff.
-The best course of action in this case is to switch to a liquid detergent, or alternate between powder and liquid to help keep residue from building up over time.
+The best course of action in this case is to switch to a liquid detergent, like Swash™ Laundry Detergent.
+Its Precision Pour Cap dispenses the amount of detergent needed for regular size loads in just one squeeze, and its pre-measured dose not only cleans your clothes, it limits residue and other build-up.
+Or you can alternate between powder and liquid to help keep residue from building up over time.
 If you do not wish to use liquid detergents, you can add a laundry water softener to help the powder fully dissolve and rinse away more easily.

 4) How to remove fabric softener stains